 Shaun is married to Elaine, and together they have 2 daughters and 4 grandchildren, who he hopes will be ready to grab the torch and carry on the tradition.

-Kyla is the Challenge Success Coordinator at HeroX.
+Kyla is the Director of Customer Success at HeroX.
 She is a strategic and analytical thinker whose diverse background includes experience in both the non-profit and research sectors.
 Kyla has led multiple scientific studies in British Columbia, Canada and Eleuthera, The Bahamas.Email Kyla

 Brian was born and raised in Vancouver.
 He works for Seaspan as a tug boat captain and has spent his life on the water.
 When Brian isn’t working he loves to fish and has done so on the Seymour River for 46 years.
 Not only a fisherman, Brian has focused much of his energy on the survival of Seymour steelhead.
 He has served as a member of the Seymour Salmonid Society for over 20 years.
 Of those years, he was President for 5 and currently serves as a Director.Email Brian